canbulgay/canbulgay/README.md

 <h1 align="center">Not Talk, Only Javascript</h1>
 <h3 align="center">Hey!
-I'am a software developer with 4+ years of experience in full stack development with passion of learning and kindness.</h3>
+I'am a software developer with 4+ years of experience in full stack development with passion of learning constantly</h3>

 <details>